 Hurricane Damage.
 Late in the third quarter of 2005, after coming through the Gulf of Mexico, Hurricanes Katrina and Rita came ashore along the Upper Gulf Coast.
 These hurricanes caused damage to property and equipment owned by Sea Robin, Trunkline and Trunkline LNG.
-As of March 31, 2007, the Company has incurred approximately \$32 million of capital expenditures related to the hurricanes, primarily for replacement or abandonment of damaged property and equipment at Sea Robin and construction project delays at the Trunkline LNG terminal.
+As of June 30, 2007, the Company has incurred approximately \$33.6 million of capital expenditures related to the hurricanes, primarily for replacement or abandonment of damaged property and equipment at Sea Robin and construction project delays at the Trunkline LNG terminal.

 The Company anticipates reimbursement from its property insurance carriers for a significant portion of damages from Hurricane Rita in excess of its \$5 million deductible.
 Such reimbursement is currently estimated by the Company's property insurance carrier ultimately to be limited to 70 percent of the portion of the claimed damages accepted by the insurance carrier, but the amount is subject to the level of total ultimate claims from all companies relative to the carrier's \$1 billion total limit on payout per event.
 An estimated \$10 million of the costs incurred related to the Trunkline LNG terminal expansion delays are not eligible for insurance recovery.
-As of March 31, 2007, the Company has received payments of \$1.6 million from its insurance carriers.
-No receivables due from the insurance carriers have been recorded as of March 31, 2007.
+As of June 30, 2007, the Company has received payments of \$1.6 million from its insurance carriers.
+Receivables due from the insurance carriers of an additional \$6 million were recorded as of June 30, 2007 and subsequently received in July 2007.

 In addition, after the 2005 hurricanes, the MMS mandated inspections by leaseholders and pipeline operators along the hurricane tracks.
 The Company has detected exposed pipe and other facilities on Trunkline and Sea Robin that must be re-covered to comply with applicable regulations.
-Capital expenditures are estimated at \$4.8 million, \$1.2 million of which had been incurred as of March 31, 2007.
+Capital expenditures are estimated at \$4.8 million, \$1.3 million of which had been incurred as of June 30, 2007.
 The Company will seek recovery of these expense and capital amounts as part of the hurricane-related claims.

 Energy Transfer Commitment.
 In November 2006, PEPL provided a guaranty to a subsidiary of Energy Transfer, a non-affiliate, for the full performance by Trunkline of a \$40 million CIAC obligation related to a modification of the field zone expansion project expected to be completed in late 2007.
-The CIAC would be made by Trunkline upon movement of Energy Transfer's delivery point to a location near Buna, Texas.
-Energy Transfer has recently indicated that the Buna route is problematic and the parties are currently engaged in discussion of alternate delivery points.
-The ultimate return and accounting for the CIAC to Energy Transfer depends on completion of construction by Energy Transfer, additional capacity created and sale by Trunkline of the additional capacity.
+The ultimate return and accounting for the CIAC to Energy Transfer depends on completion of construction by Energy Transfer and the eventual commercial impact on the field zone expansion project.